survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Get Started Fast with *create-react-app*

 The fastest way to get started with webpack and React is to use [create-react-app](https://www.npmjs.com/package/create-react-app).
-It is a zero configuration approach that encapsulates a lot of best practices, and it is particularly useful if you want to get started with a little project fast with minimal setup.
+It is a zero configuration approach that encapsulates a lot of best practices allowing you to get started fast with minimal setup.

 *create-react-app* allows you to extract a full-blown webpack setup by **ejecting**.
 There’s a problem, though.
 After you eject, you cannot go back to the dependency-based model, and you will have to maintain the resulting setup yourself.